CrgioYalux/dolcemika/README.md

 - [ ] Users authed as clients can't access to admin-level-required routes
 - [X] Route for next state, pause and end order
 - [X] GET /api/menu should be accesible even when not authed
+- [X] Axios interprets a 302 http code as if 'it found the resource, but it is somewhere else', so it treats it as an error which goes throught the catch.
+Change every handler using 302 for 200.

 ---